Márgaro Gámiz

-Márgaro Gámiz (1905 – death unknown), nicknamed "Harry" and "Mazio", was a Cuban catcher in the Negro leagues in the 1920s.
+Márgaro Gámiz (1905 - death unknown), nicknamed "Harry" and "Mazio", was a Cuban professional baseball catcher in the Negro leagues in the 1920s.

 A native of Havana, Cuba, Gámiz made his Negro leagues debut in 1926 with the Harrisburg Giants.
 He played for Harrisburg again the following season, then went on to play for the Philadelphia Tigers, Cuban Stars (East), and Baltimore Black Sox.